10 Most Important Safety Tips for Electric Heater

 Here’s an overview of the ten most important safety tips you need to know:

 - Only Use Electric Heaters

-Not all space heaters are created equal, and the different types of energy a space heart uses determines whether it can be used indoors, outdoors or in an intermediary space like a garage or workshop.
-As a rule though, electric space heaters are far safer and more efficient than kerosene or propane heaters for indoor use.
+Not all space heaters are created equal, and the different types of energy a space heart uses determine whether it can be used indoors, outdoors, or in an intermediary space like a garage or workshop.
+As a rule, though, electric space heaters are far safer and more efficient than kerosene or propane heaters for indoor use.
 Preferred Climate Solutions recommends only using electric heaters since they are far less likely to cause accidents and present a significantly lower fire hazard risk.

 - Ensure All Heaters Have Been Tested & Inspected

 When you rent from PCS, you can rest easy in the knowledge that every electric heater has been tested and inspected since its last usage date.
 Additionally, we do not rent or use any equipment that does not have a testing and inspection label from a major electrical testing authority.

 - Read All Operator Manuals Carefully

 It is unwise to switch on an electric heater without first consulting the manufacturer’s operation manual and getting familiar with the controls and indicators.
 The PCS technicians who deliver our mobile electric heaters always spend time with the client educating them on safe operation before they leave.
 This is a part of our commitment to your safety and provides everyone involved with peace of mind.